-The Guild representative on the joint labor-management Medical Benefits Committee may participate in deliberations regarding medical coverage for the following year and the Guild representative may, but will not be required to cast a vote.
+The County reserves the option to convene the Medical Benefits Committee to evaluate and redesign the County medical plans and rate structures during the life of this Agreement.
+The Guild representative on the joint labor-management Medical Benefits Committee may participate in deliberations regarding medical coverage for the following year and the Guild representative may, but will not be required to, cast a vote.
 If the Guild representative votes for a majority recommendation to the Board of County Commissioners, such recommendation will become a tentative agreement between the parties, subject to final ratification by the bargaining unit membership and approval by the Board of County Commissioners as part of a successor collective bargaining agreement.
+If the Committee recommends changes and the Guild representative does not vote for the majority recommendation, either party can reopen this Section A to bargain the recommended changes.